HeyItsWaters/edwards-family-cookbook/content/recipes/orange-julius/index.md

 directions:
 - (Optional) Other fruits may be used in place of the frozen orange juice concentrate.
-- Place all ingredients in blender and blend until ice cubes are crushed.
+- Place all ingredients in a blender and blend until ice cubes are crushed.
 ---